Blaisorblade/dot-iris/correspondence.md

 - Covariant lists example: `Dot/examples/list.v`.
 - Positive integers example: `Dot/examples/examples.v`.
 - Unsafe motivating example: `Dot/examples/fromPDotMutualRecSem.v`.
+- Earlier variant from Sec.
+1: `Dot/examples/fromPDotMutualRec.v`; here we
+  simplified the use of `Option` away, which we preserve in `Dot/examples/fromPDotMutualRecSem.v`.

 - For the code sizes reported in Sec.
 6, see `codesize.md`.